Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Securities Litigation

-A class action lawsuit in the Southern District of New York alleged that Voyager’s Earn Accounts constituted unregistered securities and that the company violated federal securities laws.
-This resulted in a $6.5 million settlement approved in July 2024.
+An external securities lawsuit in the Southern District of New York alleged that Voyager’s Earn Accounts constituted unregistered securities and that the company violated federal securities laws.
+The Voyager securities case reached a $6.5 million settlement that received preliminary approval in July 2024 and final approval in October 2024.

 FINRA Arbitration